Tehran Metro

 Tehran Metro (متروی تهران) is a rapid transit system serving Tehran, the capital of Iran.
 It is the largest metro system in the Middle East.
 The system is owned and operated by Tehran Urban and Suburban Railway.
-It consists of six operational metro lines (and an additional commuter rail line), with construction under way on seven lines including northwestern extension of line 4, south extension line 6, northwestern and east extension line 7, east extension line 2 and Line 10, Line 8 and 9.
+It consists of six operational metro lines (and an additional commuter rail line), with construction under way on seven lines including northwestern extension of line 4, southeastern extension line 6, northwestern extension line 7, east extension line 2 and Line 10, Line 8, Line 9 and 11.

 The Tehran Metro carries more than 3 million passengers a day.
 In 2018, 820 million trips were made on Tehran Metro.
-As of December 2023, the total system is 292.1 km long, 224.6 km of which is metro-grade rail.
-It is planned to have a length of 430 km with eleven lines once all construction is complete by 2040.
+As of 2023, the total system is 310 km long.
+It is planned to have a length of 500 km with 330 stations in eleven lines once all construction is complete by 2040.

-On all days of the week, the Metro service runs from 04:30 to 22:00.
+On all days of the week, the Metro service runs from 05:30 to 22:00.